ilana27/My-CliniqIR/README.md

 Each model requires input data to be in a certain format.
 Sample files have been provided in the Datasets and CliniqIR_model folder.
 See/Run the Data_Pre_processing_MIMIC_III.py for MIMIC-III data pre-processing.

 ## Use CliniqIR
 The index has four fields: pmid, UMLS concepts of an abstract, abstract title and abstract text with the latter two searchable.
-The source java files have also been to allow for custom use.
+The source java files have also been provided to allow for custom use.

 ### Building the PubMed Index
 1. Download PubMed Abstracts.
 Abstracts should be in the directory "CliniqIR_model/Pubmed".